Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 ```
 This creates file data/seed_libraries.json

-Then execute the npm Spidering process, with 10 iterations.
+Then execute the npm "Spidering" process, with 10 iterations.
 ```
 $ ./spider_npm.sh
 ```

-The above Spidering process may take an hour or two to execute, depending on the number
+The above Spidering process will take roughly 10-minutes to execute, depending on the number
 of seed libraries and your network bandwidth.

 Then execute the data-wrangling and gremlin-statement-generation process: